South Central Texas Streams: Evaluating Water Quality for Aquatic Life and Recreation

 Phase I—Overview, Documents, and Public Meetings

-Phase I consisted of targeted monitoring and assessment to determine the extent and severity of the impairments, and to further characterize water quality, in order to determine if TMDLs were needed for the the project segments.
+Phase I consisted of targeted monitoring and assessment to determine the extent and severity of the impairments, and to further characterize water quality, in order to determine if TMDLs were needed for the project segments.

 Phase I—Project Reports on Impairment Verification Monitoring